noki21/MIS333k/README.md

  Movie Theater Website using MVC framework for MIS 333k project - fall 2023.

 Tasked with developing a movie theater website providing functionality for customers, employees, and managers.
 Used a C#-based ASP.NET Core MVC website using SQL server database.
+Published on Azure

 Developed wireframe / process flow diagram, model class diagram.